sheiraxx/sheiraxx/README.md

 ### Hi there!

-will update more of this once im not busy ;) thx
+will update more of my designs once im not busy ;) thx